Historical Markers in Marin County, California

 Marin County Timeline

-This timeline provides a concise overview of the key events in the history of Marin County, California.
+This timeline provides a condensed summary of the historical journey of Marin County, California.

 - 1834 - The Mexican government grants the land now known as Marin County to John Reed, a San Francisco merchant.